MapReduce: Simplified Data Processing on Large Clusters

 reduce(k2, list(v2)) -> list(v2)

-A common application of this model is in a distributed word counter program where you have a very large input file and want to count the occurrence of each word in the file.
-Instead of running this on a single machine, you divide the input file into smaller chunks and distribute it across several machines.
+A common application of this framework is in a distributed word counter program where you have a very large input file and want to count the occurrence of each word in the file.
+Instead of running this on a single machine, you divide the input file into smaller chunks (files) and distribute them across several machines (workers nodes).

 The map